MV Blythe Star: Search operations

 With the port of departure Hobart being located in Tasmania's south-east, two possible routes existed for a voyage to King Island located off Tasmania's north-west corner: around the western side of Tasmania, or up the eastern coast.
-Unfortunately for all concerned, no notice had been left by the Blythe Star as to which direction the vessel would take, and this immediately compromised the efficiency of the search operation that was launched on 15 October when she failed to arrive at King Island and there had been no radio contact.
+Unfortunately for all concerned, no notice had been left by Blythe Star as to which direction the vessel would take, and this immediately compromised the efficiency of the search operation that was launched on 15 October when she failed to arrive at King Island and there had been no radio contact.

 The preliminary search conducted by light aircraft (on the 16 October a HS748 - A10-608 - was despatched from RAAF East Sale, designated as the first search aircraft, to circumnavigate Tasmania in search) was followed on 17 October by a major air search employing nine military aircraft, coordinated by the Marine Operations Centre in Canberra, ACT.
-After seven days of searching, it was decided to call-off the full-scale search after nothing apart from some minor flotsam unrelated to the Blythe Star was found.
+After seven days of searching, it was decided to call-off the full-scale search after nothing apart from some minor flotsam unrelated to Blythe Star was found.

 Despite the most extensive air-sea search yet conducted in Australia, no trace of the vessel could be found.
 Parliamentary records note that the search was a large operation with a total of 14 aircraft involved.
 The cost was noted as over AUD$250,000 in 1973, utilising equipment worth many tens of millions of dollars.
 Official investigations ceased on 23 October 1973 after no sign of the vessel, debris or crew had been found.